P. A. Payutto: Defending the Pali Canon

 Wat Phra Dhammakaya replied in several ways.
 One assistant-abbot of the temple, Luang phi Thanavuddho, wrote an essay in which he defended the temple's views.
 He compared discussing the nature of Nirvana with the well-known metaphor of blind people feeling an elephant and getting in a fight about what it is they are feeling.
 This metaphor is also mentioned in the Pali Canon.
 He also referred to interpretations of Pali scholars C.A.F.
 Rhys Davids and I.B.
-Horner, but Prayudh dismissed these as incorrect.
+Horner, but Payutto dismissed these as incorrect.

 Achievements

-Prayudh has published a number of books that examine contemporary social issues, such as abortion, from a viewpoint of Buddhism.
+Payutto has published a number of books that examine contemporary social issues, such as abortion, from a viewpoint of Buddhism.
 He regularly expresses Buddhist viewpoints on areas as diverse as education, law, social sciences and natural sciences.
-Prayudh stresses the Buddhist approach of middle path as the inevitable way to achieve peace and sustainable development.
+Payutto stresses the Buddhist approach of middle path as the inevitable way to achieve peace and sustainable development.
 He argues that Buddhism is the eventual aggregation of natural laws and that it forms a basis of modern sciences.
-Prayudh also points to Buddhism as the indispensable path to happiness.
+Payutto also points to Buddhism as the indispensable path to happiness.